The Pressure at the Base of My Skull

 Pain management wouldn’t treat the part of my body that hurt the most.
 I had a neurology appointment scheduled, but it was nine months out.

 Before I made it there, I went to the emergency room.
-I had started having involuntary movements.
+I started having involuntary movements.
 They did a CT scan and sent me home.
 Good news, they said.
-The scan came back normal, see my neurologist.
+The scan came back normal, see your neurologist.
 Normal scan.
 Still in pain.
+Still no answer.

 I called the neurologist’s office to tell them about the ER visit and the new symptoms.
 They didn’t move my appointment up.